Daniel D. Fernández: Medal of Honor

 His official Medal of Honor citation reads:

 A Requiem Mass was held for Fernández at Los Lunas High School prior to his burial at Santa Fe National Cemetery.
 His name is inscribed on the Vietnam Veterans Memorial ("The Wall") on Panel 05E, Row 046.

 Honors

 In Fernández's hometown of Los Lunas, a number of structures have been named in his honor.
-In March 1966, the newly opened Los Lunas Junior High School was renamed Daniel Fernández Junior High School in his honor.
-It has since been reorganized as Daniel D. Fernández Intermediate School.
+In March 1966, the newly opened Los Lunas Junior High School was renamed Daniel Fernández Junior High School in his honor (now Century High School, though the library retains his name).
 A park and recreation facility, Daniel D. Fernández Memorial Park, was dedicated in 1972.
 The local Veterans of Foreign Wars post bears his name, as does a road, Fernandez Street.

 Students at Daniel D. Fernández Intermediate School wrote of biography of him, titled Man of Honor: The Story of Daniel D. Fernández, which was published in 2009 by Author House Publishing.